CSS-Tricks/MovingBoxes/README.markdown

 (Only the most recent changes are shown below, see the [wiki page](https://github.com/CSS-Tricks/MovingBoxes/wiki/Change-Log) for a complete listing)

+### Version 2.3 (9/18/2012)

+* Added a method to check when all images have loaded, then reevaluate the height of each panel.
+  * The plugin that was incorporated is called [imagesLoaded](https://github.com/Mottie/imagesLoaded).
+  * This entailed rewritting and fixing the plugin initialization function ([issue #92](https://github.com/CSS-Tricks/MovingBoxes/issues/92) and initAnimation problems ([issue #79](https://github.com/CSS-Tricks/MovingBoxes/issues/79)).
+  * I hope this also includes fixing whatever is going on in [issue #62](https://github.com/CSS-Tricks/MovingBoxes/issues/62).
+* Added a `delayBeforeAnimate` option:
+  * The `beforeAnimation` event will be fired, then the animation will be delayed by the value in `delayBeforeAnimate` in milliseconds.
+  * See [issue #80](https://github.com/CSS-Tricks/MovingBoxes/issues/80) on how this could be useful :).
+Thanks to [Alfazo](https://github.com/Alfazo) for the suggestion.
+* Modified the layout so that the UL now gets the margin to center the panels within the frame instead of the first LI.
+This fixes the animation jump seen when switching from the second to first panel.
+* Removed byte order mark (BOM) from the js files.
+Fix for [issue #94](https://github.com/CSS-Tricks/MovingBoxes/issues/94).

 ### Version 2.2.16 (8/17/2012)

 * Added new styling to the demo pages (Chris)